walex999/evt-playground/README.md

 - Horizon : https://horizon.lab
 - Stream : https://stream.lab

+To log in, if you opted in for database seeding, a default administrator account is created on both products.
+The default credentials are `administrator` / `evertrust`.

 ## Profiles

 Profiles is a Docker Compose feature used to enable or disable components on the fly.
 It allows the installation to stay lightweight while taking many scenarios into account in this playground.